 Talent Works studio

-The latest iteration of Talent Works is a pop-up studio.
-For eight days in December 2018, March 2019 and July 2019 a multi-discipline team of around 30 students worked intensively on up to 18 briefs.
+In December 2018, March 2019 and July 2019 a multi-discipline team of around 30 students worked intensively on up to 18 briefs.
 They made films and animations, built websites, designed print materials, created social media assets, and advised on strategy.

 Generously hosted by Workspace Group at their Kennington Park location, the studio was also supported by volunteers from MullenLowe London, Pulse Films, Collider, Wolf and Player, Drum OMG, SampsonMay, ForPeople, St Luke’s, Trunk, Fat Toad Films, IDEO, Engine Service Design, Good Agency and Weber Shandwick.